 All French higher education establishments are eligible to participate in the program.

 Students enrolled in Australian universities that are members of the Group of Eight, Australian Technology Network of Universities, Innovative Research Universities and students enrolled at Macquarie University can submit their candidature for one of the French internships on offer.
 Their stay will be co-financed by the Embassy, their hosting university in France and their home university in Australia.

 Running of the program and calendar

-- The French universities, schools or group of establishments participating propose laboratory internship topics of 3 to 6 months destined towards Australian students at an Honours (4th year Bachelor), Master or doctoral level.
+- The French universities, schools or group of establishments participating propose laboratory internship topics of three to six months destined towards Australian students at an Honours (fourth year Bachelor), Master or Doctoral level.
 The topic of the internship is developed through exchanges with their industry and Australian university partners.
 The involvement of French companies with a presence in Australia is an advantage.
 Internships must commence before 31 December 2019.
 The deadline for internship topic propositions to be sent is 31 January 2019.

 - Candidates from the participating Australian universities can submit their application for funding by completing the online “Nicolas Baudin Program” form.
 The deadline for applications to be submitted online is 15 April 2019.